|Deletions are marked like this.||Additions are marked like this.|

 select the Spot Sources tab, and choose one of your enabled Telnet DXClusters, PacketCluster, or IRC to convey your outgoing spots by clicking its Spots button on the extreme right of its sub-panel

-Striking Ctrl-Enter in the panel's Call or Notes textboxes is equivalent to clicking the Cluster button.
-Striking Ctrl-Del in either of these textboxes will clear their contents.
+Striking Ctrl-Enter in the Outgoing spot panel's Call or Notes textboxes is equivalent to clicking the Cluster button, allowing you to post a spot without removing your hands from the keyboard.